 To detach an instance from its component, click the three dots next to the component name in the edit panel.
 Click "Detach from component".
 Once you do this, this text item will become a regular text item, and edits will no longer be synced with the component.

 Keep in mind, however, that if a component has no instances (i.e. all of its instances have been detached), it will be removed from your component library.

-When you select text in Figma, you can also attach and create new components from the Ditto Figma plugin.
+When you select text in Figma, you can also attach and create new components from the "Selected" tab of the Ditto Figma plugin.

-You'll notice a 🟣icon for the text in the layer name.
+When you attach text in Figma to a Ditto component, you'll notice a 🟣 icon for the text in the layer name.
 The text node in the file will continue to be synced as a Ditto component!

 In our Figma plugin, you're also able to view Component Suggestions in the "Components" tab.
 Here, Ditto components most similar to text in the project can be viewed and attached.
 For more about Component Suggestions, check out this Help Guide.